 Visitors can stop at one of the many Blue Ridge Parkway overlooks, ride a steam locomotive through the mountains, spend the day at Elk Knob State Park, see the nation’s longest-running Revolutionary War drama (“Horn in the West” at the Hickory Ridge Living History Museum), or enjoy the Tweetsie Railroad, a wild west theme park.

 During the warmer months, rafting, tubing, kayaking, fishing, and hiking are just a few of the outdoor activities Boone visitors love.
 But winter is when this North Carolina mountain town really comes alive.

 With a reputation for being one of the best places for snow skiing in North Carolina, Boone has fantastic ski lodges such as the Beech Mountain Resort and the Sugar Mountain Resort (the largest ski and snowboard area in NC).

 Size: 6.9 square miles • Approximate Population: 13,950 • Official Website

-Strolling along the lovely shops, art galleries, antique shows, and restaurants in Hendersonville, NC, you’ll quickly see why some folks are predicting that this will be western North Carolina’s next Asheville-style boom town.
+Strolling along the lovely shops, art galleries, antique shows, and restaurants in Hendersonville, NC, you’ll quickly see why many people predict this will be western North Carolina’s next Asheville-style boom town.